SeanPesce/Spade-Web-Viewer/README.md

 ## Overview
 A utility for converting [Axel Glade Spade "smart" earwax cleaner](https://www.axelglade.com/collections/e) video streams to MJPEG for general-purpose use.

+**NOTE:** This tool has only been tested with the [Spade Mini](https://www.axelglade.com/collections/e/products/spade-mini), but it should work for any product that uses `libmlcamera-2.5.so` for video streaming in its client implementation.

 ## Usage

  * Power on the Spade device